polyphony-chat/docs/SPECIFICATION.md

 ```
 Fig. 6: Sequence diagram of a successful message signature verification.

-Bob's client may now choose to cache Server A's public identity key and Alice's ID-Cert, so that it does not have to request them again in the future, as long as the ID-Cert/Server public key do not change and are not expired.
-If Bob's client receives another message from Alice, it can now verify the signature of the message with the cached ID-Certs.
+Bob's client should now cache Server A's public identity key and Alice's ID-Cert, to avoid having to request them again for as long as the ID-Cert/Server public key do not change, and are not expired.

 If the verification fails, Bob's client should try to re-request the key from Server B first.
 Should the verification fail again, Bob's client may try to request Alice's public identity key and certificate from Server A (Alice's home server), and try to verify the signature again.
 Should the verification still not succeed, the message should be treated with extreme caution.